duonl/synthpop-py/docs/source/developer/checklist_for_developer.md

 - [ ] The pull request merges into develop.
 - [ ] The pull request title is descriptive and includes relevant issue references
 - [ ] The pull request description clearly explains what changed, why it changed, the scope of the change and any known limitations or areas requiring attention
-- [ ] By default, a pull request is ready for a full review.
+- [ ] If no scope is specified, the reviewer assumes a full review is requested.
 If requesting a partial review, the scope is explicitly defined in the pull request description.
 It is clearly stated:
   - [ ] which parts should be reviewed
   - [ ] which parts are not ready for review
   - [ ] what kind of feedback is expected (e.g. design, approach, API)